Family Educational Rights & Privacy Act

 Title I: Parents Right to Know

-USD 490 has Title I schools (Jefferson, Lincoln, Skelly and El Dorado Middle School) and must meet federal rules related to teacher qualifications as defined in No Child Left Behind.
+USD 490’s Title I schools (Blackmore, Grandview, and Skelly Elementary schools, and El Dorado Middle School) operate under the Title I federal guidelines as provided under the Every Student Succeeds Act (ESSA) of 2015.
 These rules allow you to learn more about your child’s teachers’ training and credentials.
 We are happy to provide this information to you.
 At any time, you may ask:

 You may also ask whether your child receives help from a paraprofessional.
 If your child receives this assistance, we can provide you with information about the paraprofessional’s qualifications.